-The bulk of the program will be taking place during monthly hunting trips.
-These trips generally take place over Friday, Saturday, and Sunday, although a longer trip will be occurring for the big game hunt.
-The special classroom seminars will be 2-day events held on Saturdays and Sundays.
+The bulk of the program takes place during monthly hunting trips.
+These trips generally take place over Friday, Saturday, and Sunday, although the big game hunt is longer.
+Special classroom seminars are usually two consecutive days, on Saturdays and Sundays.

 The majority of our time is spent in the field at various hunting locales in Eastern and Western Washington.
 Hunting locations are announced to students upon completed enrollment.
 When in the field, the class will be camping in a variety of remote environments.
 Classroom instruction occurs at Earthwalk Northwest in Bellevue, WA, about 20 minutes east of Seattle.